scottmuc/scottmuc.github.com/source/_posts/2014-11-02-siofok-tihany-italian-grand-prix-and-istanbul.markdown

 It was a bit of a mini reunion with several people too.
 I met up with [David Simon][dps], who I climbed Kilimanjaro with.
 There was also a bit of a Calgary reunion where I met up with [Isa Goksu](http://isa.io/) who was my roommate for over a year and I probably hadn't seem him in over 2 years!
 When I met up with Isa, [Cengiz Han](http://www.cengizhan.com/) was also there, smoking sheesha.
-He was also in Calgary (usually complaining about the cold) yet both of them talked about how much they miss the Calgary days.
+He too was in Calgary, usually complaining about the cold, yet both of them talked about how much they miss the Calgary days.

 [dps]: http://davidpetersimon.com/